-This is really Part 2 in a series of articles of how Chinese and Western platform businesses are increasingly competing.
-In Part 1, I laid out some basic theory for this (you can read here).
+In the previous article (you can read here), I laid out some basic theory for how platform businesses compete.
 Based on this thinking, I think Airbnb should do 6 things differently than Uber in China.:

 #1: Airbnb will need to crack the code for Chinese home-sharing.